The links below correspond to screens in the software.

 The overnights calculator will only appear in states where the number of overnights is a factor in the child support guideline calculation.

 In states where shared custody is calculated differently than sole custody, the software will automatically determine whether shared custody applies based on the number of overnights and any other factors used by the state.
+(For example, in New Jersey, the parties' incomes are a factor.)

-The shared custody worksheet will automatically appear.
+The shared custody worksheet will automatically appear on the guideline worksheet.

 There is nothing you have to do, other than entering the number of overnights for each child.